The Man Who Mistook His Wife for a Hat (opera)

 The Man Who Mistook His Wife for a Hat is a one-act chamber opera by Michael Nyman to an English-language libretto by Christopher Rawlence, adapted from the case study of the same name by Oliver Sacks by Nyman, Rawlence, and Michael Morris.
 It was first performed at the Institute of Contemporary Arts, London, on 27 October 1986.

 The minimalist score makes use of songs by Robert Schumann, in particular, "Ich grolle nicht" from Dichterliebe, in which Dr. S. accompanies Dr. P., singing the ossia as a descant.
-Mrs. P. plays the piano, the actor actually playing if possible.
+Mrs. P. plays the piano, the singer actually playing if possible.